madMAx43v3r/mmx-node/docs/src/content/docs/reference/MMX_wallet.md

 	- There is no index being hashed in the first iteration
 - The byte order for bech32 addresses is reversed:
 	- When converting a public key to bech32, first the sha256 hash is computed, then the byte order is reversed and converted with standard Bech32m.
-	- When converting a bech32 address to a hash, the bytes from the resulting standard Bech32m decode need to be reversed
+	- When converting a bech32 address to a hash, the bytes from the resulting standard Bech32m decode need to be reversed.